GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Model of equation of state for dark and nuclear matter

-For our purpose of searching for the compact stars of few solar masses, it is more natural to choose the heavier dark matter with mass around MeV to GeV.
-It had been shown that the WIMP may not be able to yield smooth dark halo profile but needs to introduce some self-interaction to fix the issue \citep{Spergel:1999mh,Rocha:2012jg,Peter:2012jh,Kaplinghat:2015aga}.
-Thus, we consider a simple model of nuclear and dark matters.
-We adopt the SIDM of a bosonic scalar field $\phi$ with potential $m^2 \phi^2+{\lambda\over 4} \phi^4$.
-Moreover, we consider the model in the regime $\lambda M^2_{planck} /m^2 \gg 1$ so that it can be equivalently described by a hydrodynamical perfect fluid with EoS given by \citep{Colpi:1986ye} \be \rho/\rho_{\odot}=3 \; (p/p_{\odot})+{\cal B}\; (p/p_{\odot})^{1/2}\,, \ee where ${\cal B}\sim {0.08 \over \sqrt{\lambda}}({m\over \textrm{GeV}})^2$ is a free parameter\footnote{ This EoS is slightly below the ``sound barrier", which means the derived sound speed is always below the con formal limit, i.e., $1/\sqrt{3}$ of the light speed, and it takes the same form as the conjectured EoS of quark matter in the deep core of neutron star \citep{Hoyos:2016zke,Annala:2017tqz}.
+For our purpose of searching for compact stars of a few solar masses, it is more natural to choose heavier dark matter with mass around MeV to GeV.
+It had been shown that the WIMP may not be able to yield smooth dark halo profiles.
+This leads to the proposal of introducing SIDM to fix the issue \citep{Spergel:1999mh,Rocha:2012jg,Peter:2012jh,Kaplinghat:2015aga}.
+Thus, when considering a model of hybrid stars, we adopt a simple SIDM model, that is a bosonic complex scalar field $\phi$ with potential $m^2 |\phi|^2+{\lambda\over 4} |\phi|^4$, where $m$ is the dark matter mass and $\lambda$ is the coupling constant.
+Moreover, we consider this model in an extreme regime with $\lambda M^2_{planck} /m^2 \gg 1$, where $M_{planck}$ is the Planckian mass scale.
+In this regime, this SIDM model can be equivalently described by a hydrodynamic perfect fluid with EoS given by \citep{Colpi:1986ye} \be \rho/\rho_{\odot}=3 \; (p/p_{\odot})+{\cal B}\; (p/p_{\odot})^{1/2}\,, \ee where ${\cal B}\sim {0.08 \over \sqrt{\lambda}}({m\over \textrm{GeV}})^2$ is a free parameter\footnote{ This EoS is slightly below the ``sound barrier", which means the derived sound speed is always below the conformal limit, i.e., $1/\sqrt{3}$ of the light speed, and it takes the same form as the conjectured EoS of quark matter in the deep core of neutron star \citep{Hoyos:2016zke,Annala:2017tqz}.
 The coincidence is due to the $\phi^4$ potential and the nearly massless nature of quarks in the high chemical potential limit.
 If one consider higher $\phi^n$ with $n>4$, the resultant EoS can break sound barrier \citep{Zhang:2020dfi}. }.
-In this paper we will adopt the astrophysical units: \be\nn r_{\odot}=G_N M_{\odot}/c^2,\quad \rho_{\odot}=M_{\odot}/r_{\odot}^3, \quad p_{\odot}= c^2 \rho_{\odot}, \ee for the (half) Schwarzschild radius of the Sun, the corresponding energy density and pressure, respectively.
-Note that $M_{\odot}$ denotes the solar mass, and $G_N$ the Newton constant.
+In this work, we adopt the following astrophysical units \be\nn r_{\odot}=G_N M_{\odot}/c^2,\quad \rho_{\odot}=M_{\odot}/r_{\odot}^3, \quad p_{\odot}= c^2 \rho_{\odot} \ee which are the (half) Schwarzschild radius of the Sun, the corresponding energy density and pressure, respectively.
+Note that $M_{\odot}$ denotes the solar mass, and $G_N$ the Newton constant, which is related to the Planckian mass by $G_N=1/M^2_{planck}$.